DTolm/VkFFT/README.md

   - Forward and inverse directions of FFT
   - Support for big FFT dimension sizes.
 Current limits: C2C or even C2R/R2C - (2^32, 2^32, 2^32).
 Odd C2R/R2C - (2^12, 2^32, 2^32).
 R2R - (2^12, 2^12, 2^12).
 Depends on the amount of shared memory on the device. (will be increased later).
   - Radix-2/3/4/5/7/8/11/13 FFT.
 Sequences using radix 3, 5, 7, 11 and 13 have comparable performance to that of powers of 2.
-  - Rader's FFT algorithm for primes from 17 up to user defined prime (default 83).
+  - Rader's FFT algorithm for primes from 17 up to max shared memory length (~10000).
 Inlined and done without additional memory transfers.
   - Bluestein's FFT algorithm for all other sequences.
 Full coverage of C2C range, single upload (2^12, 2^12, 2^12) for R2C/C2R/R2R.
 Optimized to have as few memory transfers as possible by using zero padding and merged convolution support of VkFFT
   - Single, double and half precision support.
 Double precision uses CPU-generated LUT tables.
 Half precision still does all computations in single and only uses half precision to store data.
   - All transformations are performed in-place with no performance loss.
 Out-of-place transforms are supported by selecting different input/output buffers.